Hans-Joachim Voth

-Hans-Joachim Voth (born March 31, 1968) is a German economic historian.
-He joined the University of Zurich economics faculty in 2014 and has been the Scientific Director of the UBS Center for Economics in Society since 2017.
-In 2022, he was elected as a Fellow of the Econometric Society.
+Hans-Joachim Voth (born March 31, 1968) is a German economic historian who has served as the UBS Foundation Professor of Economics at the University of Zürich since 2016.
+He has also served as the Scientific Director of the UBS Center for Economics in Society since 2017.
+He was elected a Fellow of the Econometric Society in 2022, and is an associate editor of the Journal of Economic Growth.

 Early life and education

-Voth studied at Bonn and Freiburg Universities, before receiving an M.Sc. at Oxford University in 1996.
-After a stint at the European University Institute in Florence, he graduated with a Ph.D. from Nuffield College, Oxford, in 1996.
-His dissertation won both the Alexander Gerschenkron Prize for best dissertation in international economic history from the Economic History Association (EHA) in 1996 and the 1999 Gino Luzzatto Prize for best dissertation by the European Historical Economics Society (EHES).
+Born in Lübeck in 1968, Voth studied economics, history, and philosophy at the universities of Bonn and Freiburg from 1989 to 1991.
+He then spent a year as a visiting student at St Antony's College, Oxford, where he received an MSc in 1993.
+After spending a year as a doctoral student at the European University Institute in Florence, he graduated with a DPhil from Nuffield College, Oxford, in 1996.
+His dissertation won the Economic History Association’s Alexander Gerschenkron Prize in 1996, and the 1999 Gino Luzzatto Prize for best dissertation by the European Historical Economics Society.